Voter ID in America

 Sources & Methodology

-Voter ID requirements compiled from state election codes, Secretary of State websites, National Conference of State Legislatures databases, federal court decisions, and Brennan Center for Justice reports.
+Voter ID requirements compiled from state election codes, Secretary of State websites, National Conference of State Legislatures (NCSL) databases (July 2025), Ballotpedia state election profiles, federal court decisions, and Brennan Center for Justice reports.
+Statistics on ID access from CDCE/University of Maryland 2024 national survey conducted with VoteRiders and Brennan Center.
 Historical voting requirements sourced from constitutional amendments, Supreme Court cases, congressional legislation, and academic research on voting rights.
-Current state requirements verified as of 2024 and subject to ongoing legislative and legal changes.
+Current state requirements verified as of 2025 and subject to ongoing legislative and legal changes.